Participants in the NDIS

 The NDIS is part of a broader system supporting people with disability.
 The NDIS connects people with disability, their families and carers with government services and community activities, and works to build inclusive communities, workplaces and services.
 The NDIS doesn’t replace services elsewhere in government or the community.

-Participants develop individual plans which contain funding to help them live an ordinary life and achieve individual goals, such as learning a new skill, increasing independence, enrolling in education, or getting a job.
+Participants develop individual plans which contain funding to help them live an ordinary life and pursue individual goals, such as learning a new skill, increasing independence, enrolling in education, or getting a job.

 Participants control their budget – they decide who provides their support, how, where and when.